 Traumatic brain injuries (TBIs) are never one-size fits all.
 Due to the complex nature of the brain and the various ways injury can take place, different parts of the brain can be affected, which results in each case being unique.
 However, there are some aspects of brain injuries that can be grouped together, based on how the brain is affected.
 These types of TBIs include:

 A concussion is the most common type of brain injury.
-However, a concussion is considered a mild Traumatic Brain Injury (mTBI), not a Traumatic Brain Injury, due to the nature of the injury’s intensity.
+However, a concussion is considered a mild traumatic brain injury (mTBI), not a TBI, due to the nature of the injury’s intensity.
 While statistics are sometimes difficult to pin down, it’s estimated that around half of the number of concussions taking place go unreported and/or undetected.
 A concussion happens when there’s a sudden blow to a person’s head, which jolts the brain in the direction of the blow.
 Essentially, a concussion occurs when the brain is shaken

 Also known as a coup-contrecoup injury, a contusion is a bruising of the brain tissue.
 These bruises lead to lesions at the point of impact.
 Motor vehicle crashes which result in head injuries frequently lead to contusions.
 That’s because in many motor vehicle crashes, a person’s head is accelerated forward, and then rapidly moved backwards

 An intracranial hematoma occurs when a blood vessel ruptures and blood collects in either empty spaces in the skull or within the brain tissue.
 The danger of hematomas is that, like with other types of brain injuries, there may not be any obvious external damage/injury to indicate that a hematoma has occurred.
 There are 3 categories of intracranial hematomas: subdural, epidural, and intraparenchymal.
 The former two occur when blood vessels rupture, while the latter occurs when blood pools in the brain.